Should We Give Rewards For Good Behaviour?

 This is a tricky one.
 Some parents love rewards and say they are the only way to go, whether its stars on a chart or lollies.
 Others believe it’s a slippery slope and something not to even start.
 Certainly, praise for success is a good thing and punishments for accidents are not.

 This is up to you, as you know your own child and what works best for them.
 Sometimes even taking action and making up a reward chart is enough to show the child that you care and are willing to help them get through this difficult phase.
 Rewards can help to reverse the negative emphasis on wet beds.
-Brolly Sheets has a free downloadable rewards chart you can print.
+Brolly Sheets has a range of helpful reward charts you can print.
+Use the code PRINTFREE1 and get the reward chart FREE.

 Using Star Charts for Bed Wetting